dliggat/dliggat.github.ioOLD/source/about/index.markdown

 ---

 ## Who am I?
-I'm Dave Liggat, an independent software engineer with a Ruby on Rails/Analytics/Infrastructure/AWS (and, once in a while ASP.NET) focus.
+I'm Dave Liggat, an independent software engineer with a strong focus on Ruby on Rails, Data Analytics and Web & Analytics Infrastructure (and, once in a while, ASP.NET).
 Opinions are my own.
 Contact details below.

 ## Why Does this Site Exist?
 Primarily - as a creative outlet.
 I've always enjoyed writing, and I like the opportunity for permanence that the web provides.
 Also, it's fascinating to me to get insight into my past personality and interests - so I post things here (and on Twitter) of current interest knowing that I'm basically queuing up future entertainment & reflection for myself.
 I use [Everpix](http://everpix.com) for the same reason.